 - Zakros Palace, the Minoan Palace of Zakros in eastern Crete

-The art of the Minoan civilization of Bronze Age Crete exhibits a love of nature, animal, sea, and plant life, used to decorate frescoes, pottery, and it inspired forms in jewelry, stone vessels, and sculpture.
-Minoan artists express their art in flowing, naturalistic shapes and designs, and there is a vibrancy in Minoan art that was not present in the contemporary East.
-Aside from its aesthetic qualities, Minoan art also gives valuable insight into the religious, communal, and funeral practices of one of the earliest cultures of the ancient Mediterranean.
+The art of the Minoan civilization of Bronze Age Crete exhibits a love of nature, animal, sea, and plant life.
+Motifs from nature are used to decorate frescoes, pottery, and inspired forms in jewelry, stone vessels, and sculpture.
+Minoan artists expressed their art in flowing, naturalistic shapes and designs, and their art exhibits a unique vibrancy for its time.
+Aside from its aesthetic qualities, Minoan art also gives valuable insight into the religious, communal, and funerary practices of one of the earliest cultures of the ancient Mediterranean.

-The Minoans, were a seafaring nation their culture was influenced by the Near East, Babylonian, and Egyptian influences that can be found in their early art.
+The Minoans, were a seafaring nation.
+Their culture was influenced by the Near East, and influences from Egypt and Babylon can be found in their early art.
 Minoan artists were constantly exposed to both new ideas and materials that they could use in their own unique art.
-Palaces and homes of the aristocracy were decorated with true fresco painting (buon fresco),
+Palaces and homes of the aristocracy were decorated with true fresco painting (buon fresco).

-Minoan art was not only functional and decorative but also had political purpose, in particular, the wall paintings of palaces depicted rulers in their religious function, which reinforced their role as the head of the community.
-Art was the privilege of the ruling class; the general population was farmers, artisans, and sailors.
+Minoan art was not only functional and decorative but also had a political purpose.
+In particular, the wall paintings of palaces depicted rulers in their religious function, which reinforced their role as the head of the community.
+Art was the privilege of the ruling class; the general population consisted of farmers, artisans, and sailors.

-The latter stage of the pottery evolution, known as Marine Style, characterized by detailed, naturalistic depictions of octopuses, argonauts, starfish, triton shells, sponges, coral, rocks and seaweed.
+The later stage of the Minoan pottery evolution, known as Marine Style, is characterized by detailed, naturalistic depictions of octopuses, argonauts, starfish, triton shells, sponges, coral, rocks, and seaweed.
 Further, the Minoans took full advantage of the fluidity of these sea creatures to fill and surround the curved surfaces of their pottery.
-Bull’s heads, double axes, and sacral knots also frequently appeared on pottery, too.
+Bulls’ heads, double axes, and sacral knots also frequently appeared on pottery too.

 A rhyton is a roughly conical container to drink or pour fluids.
-Mostly used as a libation-offering vessel, the bullhead, in particular, was common in religious ritual, banquet and festival settings.
-Libations of wine, water, oil, milk, or honey were used to worship a god or honour the dead.
+Mostly used as a libation-offering vessel, the bullhead, in particular, was common in religious rituals, banquet,s and festival settings.
+Libations of wine, water, oil, milk, or honey were used to worship a god or honor the dead.

 This rhyton boasts the most exquisite materials.
-The main vessel is made of steatite stone while the muzzle has white inlaid shell, and the eyes are made of rock crystal and red jasper.
+The main vessel is made of steatite stone while the muzzle has a white inlaid shell, and the eyes are made of rock crystal and red jasper.
 The horns are wooden with gold leafing and are reconstructions of the original.
-Crafted deliberately the eyes are rock crystal painted on the backside with red pupils and black irises, then set into red jasper for a dramatic bloodshot look and inlayed into the steatite.
+Crafted deliberately, the eyes are rock crystal painted on the backside with red pupils and black irises, then set into red jasper for a dramatic bloodshot look and inlaid into the steatite.

-Figure sculpture is rare in the Minoan art, but several small figurines survive to exemplify that Minoan artists were as capable of capturing movement and grace in three dimensions as they were in other art forms.
-Early figurines in clay and bronze typically portray worshippers but also of animals, especially oxen.
+Figure sculpture is rare in Minoan art.
+Still, several small figurines survive to exemplify that Minoan artists were as capable of capturing movement and grace in three dimensions as they were in other art forms.
+Early figurines in clay and bronze typically portray worshippers but also animals, especially oxen.

-Later works are more sophisticated; amongst the most significant is a figurine in ivory of a man leaping in the air, over a bull that is a separate figure.
-The hair was in bronze wire and the clothes in gold leaf.
-Dating to 1600-1500 BC, it is perhaps the earliest known attempt in sculpture to capture free movement in space.
+Later works are more sophisticated; among the most significant is an ivory figurine of a man leaping in the air, over a bull that is a separate figure.
+The hair was in bronze wire and the clothes were in gold leaf.
+Dating to 1600-1500 BCE, it is perhaps the earliest known attempt in sculpture to capture free movement in space.